toddpress/StreamWeaver/README.md

-Stream Lackey
+StreamWeaver
 =============

-Get notified when new streams begin, so you can 'like/dislike/report/kill' them.
+Get notified when new streams begin!
+Fluff streamers' egos and encourage use by increasing viewer count and liking Stre.ams.

-Hacked together in an evening, so don't be toooo critical...
-You should contribute!
+Hacked together in an couple hours, so don't judge too harshly...
+And contribute!